r-uby-dev/roda-llm/README.md

 builtin session scope uses a session-backed store to link the agent's database record to a browser-based user session.

+The `route_csrf` plugin is optional but recommended to prevent cross forgery attacks.
+It is largely optional because outside Roda it might be handled differently.
+It is generally a good default to opt into.

 ```ruby
 class App < Roda
   plugin :sessions, secret: ENV["SESSION_SECRET"]